 Tolerances should always be considered in the design phase, if you are concerned about your tolerances or design, please contact one of our design experts.

-3. Shapes and Corners
+3. Shapes & Corners

 To assist in the flow of aluminium through the die, sharp corners should be avoided.
 Corners should ideally be radiused to assist extrusion flow.
 Blend radii should ideally be used to ease the flow from one mass area to the next, as this can help prevent witness lines along the surface of the profile.

-4. Mating components
+4. Mating Components

 There will be times when you will need to design an extrusion which features mating components.